openflighthpc/flight-hunter/README.md

 ## Overview

-Flight Hunter facilitates a communication between a two machines, allowing one machine running the client script to send it's hostname and MAC address to another machine running the server script.
+Hunter facilitates a communication between a two machines, allowing one machine running the client script to send it's hostname and MAC address to another machine running the server script.